Spuddy10345/whisper-raycast-extension/README.md

 1.  **Raycast:** You need the Raycast app installed.
 2.  **`whisper.cpp`:** You must install whisper-cpp.
     * The easiest way is to use [Homebrew](https://brew.sh/): `brew install whisper-cpp`
-    * If installed another way make sure to update the path to your whisper-cli executable iin the extension's preferences.
+    * If installed another way make sure to update the path to your whisper-cli executable in the extension's preferences.
 3.  **Whisper Model File:**
     * Download a model using the `Download Whisper Model` extension command.
 This will configure the model's path automatically.
     * Alternatively, download a model yourself (`ggml-{model}.bin`) and point the extension to it's path in preferences.